regregex/OS126/README.md

 ---------------------

 If it comes to the crunch a little more room can be made by reassembling, minus some frills.
-Sixty-two bytes can be saved by reverting portions of source code to the original.
+Fifty-three bytes can be saved by reverting portions of source code to the original.
 They are:

 - 27 bytes unrolling the memory clearing loop (in `src/MOS34`)
 - 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
 - 6 bytes calculating the cassette file size (in `src/MOS72`)
 - 3 bytes providing the OSWRSC entry (in `src/MOS99`)
-- 9 bytes making faster palette changes (in `src/MOS03`, `src/MOS11`)
 - 4 bytes speeding up character recognition (in `src/MOS11`)
 - 8 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`).